anng217/personal-site/index.md

 <div style="text-align: justify">

 <p>
-I am an incoming doctoral student in Management Information Systems at <span style="color:blue"> **Georgia State University**</span>.
+I am an incoming doctoral student in Management Information Systems at <span style="color:blue"> <b>Georgia State University**</b></span>.
 My research interest focuses on the economics of information, online labor markets, and entrepreneurship in the digital age.
 Method-wise, I am learning to use Econometrics, Bayesian Statistics, and Hierarchical Linear Modeling.</p>

 <p>
 Before starting my Ph.D., I mainly worked in the space of process digitalization in both large organizations and start-ups.
 Inspired by the real-world experience, I decided to start my academic career to solve digital transformation questions that keep business owners and leaders awake at night.